-A participant will be allotted one 21/2 foot x 8 foot table to display his/her toy implement/agriculture (not limited to implements) collection in the CCE Building at the Fonda Fairgrounds.
+A participant will be allotted one 2' x 4' table to display his/her toy implement/agriculture (not limited to implements) collection in the CCE Building at the Fonda Fairgrounds.
 Exhibits will be enclosed with wire.
 Pre-register to participate by August 1st on the pre-entry form.
-Exhibits must be in place by 4pm, Monday, August 29th.
+Exhibits must be in place by 4pm, Monday, August 25th.
 Award - \$10.00